Can You Get Pregnant Before Your Period? Understanding the Chances

-“Can I get pregnant before my period?”, “Can I get pregnant a week or 2 days before my period?” - if your search history looks like this, then you’ve arrived at the right spot!
-We’re guessing you are either trying to conceive or planning not to without birth control.
+“Can I get pregnant before my period?”, “Can I get pregnant a week or 2 days before my period?” - If these questions have been on your mind, you're not alone!
+Many people wonder about the chances of pregnancy right before their period, whether they're trying to conceive or aiming to avoid pregnancy without birth control.

 When Can One Get Pregnant?